-The South Jersey Port is taking steps to reduce our carbon footprint and save the planet from the effects of climate change.
+The South Jersey Port is taking steps to reduce energy and to increase sustainability in our operations.
 We are working on many fronts – from investments in energy-efficient equipment to the development of offshore wind.

 One such initiative is our Green Energy Lighting Project.
 The project will provide our employees with better lighting, reduce our energy costs, and dramatically reduce our carbon footprint – a trifecta.

 We’ve invested $500,000 in clean, carbon-neutral LED lighting throughout our terminals.
 The new lighting will reduce our electric bill by $77,000 per year, paying off our investment in less than seven years.
 Given the 15-year longevity of LED bulbs and increasing energy costs, the port will realize dramatic savings for years to come.
 We are also storing the old bulbs to be used as replacements in other buildings to further save money and eliminate waste.

 When crews complete the project, we will realize a 600,000-kilowatt-hours reduction in electricity consumption, further helping to reduce the demand on the electrical grid.
 This is enough energy savings to offset the usage of 73 homes.
 The bottom line is that we all must do our part to minimize greenhouse gases for the sake of our planet and our livelihood.